If you answer yes to two or more of the following questions, then it is quite likely that your bed is contributing to your spinal pain or stiffness.

 - A very high feeling of comfort – this is partly a function of the first two points but is also very much affected by the choice of cladding used by the manufacturers (regular foam, memory foam, latex etc.)

-It’s important to understand the basic differences between the various types of beds and how manufacturers have tried to achieve all the points made above.
+It’s important to understand the differences between the various types of beds and how manufacturers have tried to achieve all the points made above.

 Pocket spring mattresses